 That's Right - It's Trendy!

 In recent years online dating has made huge inroads into mainstream culture.
-I hate to sound cliche, but the saying “everybody’s doing it” certainly applies.
-Eharmony – just one of many dating websites out there – claims to be responsible for 2% of all marriages in America, which equates to a whopping 236 marriages… every day!
-When you add in other sites like Match.com, Chemistry.com, and bulletin boards like Craigslist and Backpage, you can see that online dating has become a widely accepted way of finding a mate.
+I hate to sound cliche, but the saying "everybody's doing it" certainly applies.
+Heck, I met my girlfriend on OKCupid (no joke!).
+A recent study estimates that one-third of all married couples in the U.S.A. met online, and that those couples may be happier than others.
+Eharmony - just one of many dating websites out there - claims to be responsible for 2% of all marriages in America, which equates to a whopping 236 marriages... every day!
+When you add in other sites like Match.com, Chemistry.com, PlentyofFish (POF), OKCupid, OurTime, and bulletin boards like Craigslist and Backpage, you can see that online dating has become the normal way of finding a mate.

 With so many people turning to the internet to find that special someone, your time to capture your potential partner's attention is more limited than ever.
 Your personal profile is what speaks about who you are, and is what personifies your online presence.
 The most important visual on your profile is, of course, that single profile photo.
 Gone are the days of the self-shot photo in the bathroom mirror, sucking in your stomach and making "sexy" smirk faces with puckered lips.
 That just doesn't cut it.
 Nor does the four year old photo of you and your ex sipping martinis, with your ex conveniently cropped out of the shot.

 People who are serious about finding a significant other online want to know their future catch is serious as well, and your photos must convey that seriousness.
 At the same time they must not be too "slick", but convey a warm, friendly, and real persona - and most importantly - be recent and accurate.
 Nothing is worse than showing up on that first date to find some one you don't recognize, because their profile photos where taken during a Hawaiian vacation... in 1994!!!